 Learn them now and practice with a friend — you may save a life one day

-Globally, 1 in 4 adults over the age of 25 will have a stroke in their lifetime.
+According to the Heart & Stroke foundation, globally, one in four adults over the age of 25 will have a stroke in their lifetime.
 Over 13 million people will have a stroke each year and around 5.5 million people will die as a result.
 After a stroke, 1.9 million brain cells die every minute without intervention, which means stroke victims must get urgent medical care.
 Learn the first aid for stroke, and maybe you’ll save a life one day.

 What is a stroke?